mcidclan/psp-undocumented-sorcery/multitex-alpha/README.md

 The trick lies in the fact that, using the gu, the **alpha component** of 32-bit or 16-bit colors is used as storage for **stencil bits**.
 By taking this into account, we can manipulate these bits (through `sceGuPixelMask` and stencil clears) to affect the alpha component.

 Note: This has been tested on real hardware (PSP Slim) and debug information may not display correctly in emulators.

+## Disclamer
+This project and code are provided as-is without warranty.
+Users assume full responsibility for any implementation or consequences.
+Use at your own discretion and risk

+*m-c/d*